WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 To insert a section into the recording, perform the following steps:

-1. Position the audio at the thin blue line for where the new audio will be added in (use the press-hold-drag action, or tap in the lower waveform, or listen to the recording and tap **Pause** when you are at the correct place.)
+1. Position the audio at the thin blue line for where the new audio will be added in (use the tap-hold-drag action, or tap in the lower waveform, or listen to the recording and tap **Pause** when you are at the correct place.)
 2. Tap the **Add a Recording** icon   in the top gray bar.
 This opens a new recording session for the part to be inserted. **NOTE**: The bar at the bottom of this window is green.
 3. Tap the **Microphone icon** to start recording.
 4. When finished, tap the **Pause icon**.